svelteuidev/svelteui/apps/docs/src/pages/theming/create-styles.md

 </button>
 ```

-Styling with SvelteUI is most similar to styling with vanilla CSS, or CSS-preprocessors (scss/sass) with extra features.
+Styling with SvelteUI is very similar to styling with vanilla CSS, or CSS-preprocessors (SCSS/Sass) with extra features.
 You can choose your preferred method of styling, but we **strongly** recommend you read this [styling guide](https://stitches.dev/docs/styling) to get up to speed.

 > Need anymore styling information?
 Raise an issue on GitHub and ask any questions you have.